yycunc/iSMNN/README.md

 ## Brief introduction

 The current implementation of iSMNN encompasses two major steps: one optional cluster harmonizing step and the other batch effect correction step.
-In the first step, the clusters/cell type labels are matched/harmonized across multiple scRNA-seq batches using *unifiedClusterLabelling* function from **SMNN** package This entire clustering step can be by-passed by feeding iSMNN cell cluster labels.
+In the first step, the clusters/cell type labels are matched/harmonized across multiple scRNA-seq batches using *unifiedClusterLabelling* function from **SMNN** package (Yang *et al.* 2020).
+This entire clustering step can be by-passed by feeding iSMNN cell cluster labels.
 With cell cluster label information, iSMNN iteratively searches mutual nearest neighbors within each harmonized cell type, and performs batch effect correction using the *iSMNN* function.

 In this tutorial, we will perform batch effect correction using iSMNN in a toy example containing two batches.
 The first batch contains 400 cells from three cell types, namely fibroblasts, macrophages and endothelial cells.
 And the second batches has 500 cells from the same three cell types.
 Both two batches contain 3000 genes.